 Mother’s Side and Father’s Side Matching

-The Ancestry Composition Report uses DNA you inherited from both sides of your family and estimates the proportion of your DNA that comes from each of 45 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
-The report also compares your DNA to individuals of known ancestry from over 1000 countries and territories in Europe, Africa, the Americas, Asia, and Oceania, telling you more about where your recent ancestors may have lived within the last 200 years.
+The Ancestry Composition Report uses DNA you inherited from both sides of your family and estimates the proportion of your DNA that comes from each of our worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from over 2000 locations and territories in Europe, Africa, the Americas, Asia, and Oceania, telling you more about where your recent ancestors may have lived within the last 200 years.

 Ancestry Composition is even more powerful if you have a biological parent who is also in the 23andMe database and sharing with you.
 Here are a few of the benefits: